-10.2 (AED in millions) 2020 2019
+10.3 (AED in millions) 2021 2020

-Revenue from contract with customers 29,513 31,427
+Revenue from contract with customers 29,312 29,513

 Other revenue

-- Rental income 2,837 3,418
+- Rental income 2,929 2,837

-- Financial services revenue 225 311
+- Financial services revenue 50 225

-32,575 35,156
+32,291 32,575

-- 10.2.1 During the year, the impact of the COVID-19 pandemic evolved rapidly and the governments and other authorities across the geographies where the Group operates imposed strict measures that resulted in temporary closure of the Group's assets.
-Shopping malls in the UAE, Bahrain, Oman, Egypt and Lebanon were closed for various periods mainly between March 2020 and June 2020.
-The Group assessed that under the applicable commercial laws in the jurisdictions of the Group's operations, tenants have a legal entitlement to rent concession during the respective temporary closure period.
-As a result, rental income of AED 340 million, pertaining to the temporary closure period, was not recognized by the Group.
-This did not constitute a lease modification. - 10.2.2 During the year, the Group has provided a discretionary rent relief program totaling AED 284 million as part of the Group's commitment to supporting its tenants subsequent to the re-opening of the Group's shopping malls post lockdown period.
+- 10.3.1 During the current year, the impact of the COVID-19 pandemic continued to evolve and governments and other authorities in certain geographies where the Group operates imposed measures that resulted in temporary closure of the Group's certain assets.
+Shopping malls in Bahrain and Oman were temporarily closed for various periods between May 2021 and June 2021 while a shopping mall in Lebanon was temporarily closed from January 2021 to February 2021.
+In 2020, the Group's shopping malls across all geographies where the Group operates were closed for various periods mainly between March 2020 and June 2020.
+Management assessed that under the applicable commercial laws in the jurisdictions of the Group's operations, tenants have a legal entitlement to rent concession during the respective temporary closure period.
+As a result, rental income of AED 27 million (2020: AED 340 million) was not recognized during the closure period.
+This did not constitute as a lease modification. - 10.3.2 During the current year, management provided a discretionary rent relief of AED 310 million (2020: AED 284 million) as part of the Group's commitment to supporting its tenants subsequent to the re-opening of the Group's shopping malls post lockdown period.
 The rent relief program was awarded to eligible tenants through modification of lease terms and, hence, amortized over the new lease term in accordance with IFRS 16.
-The associated charge to the consolidated statement of profit or loss for the year amounted to AED 24 million.
+The associated charge to the consolidated statement of profit or loss for the year ended 31 December 2021 amounted to AED 128 million (2020: AED 24 million).
+As at reporting date, the unamortized portion of this rent relief is AED 158 million (2020: AED 260 million). - 10.3.3 Revenue from contract with customers includes revenue from Retail's online business amounting to AED 1,437 million (2020: AED 988 million).